Adrianxmorales/Adrianxmorales/README.md

 - 👋 Hi, I’m @Adrianxmorales
-- 👀 I’m interested in codiing, exercising, video games
+- 👀 I’m interested in codiing, exercising,
 - 🌱 I’m currently learning Java script
 - 💞️ I’m looking to collaborate on new and intersting projects